Skip to main content

 Supported input formats: .mov .mp4 .avi .mkv .webm

-If you uploaded multiple videos, use the dropdowns to specify the order they should be merged.
+If you uploaded multiple videos, use the dropdowns to specify the merge order.
 This step is skipped automatically for a single file.

-Use the radio buttons to select your output format and quality.
+Use the radio buttons to choose an output format and quality level.

 Choosing an Output Format